PixeyeHQ/actors.unity/README.md

 **🔖 IsPooled**
 Actors on scene may be pooled.
 To do this you need to toggle ```IsPooled``` variable in the actor's inspector panel.
+> 💡 Pooled actors must be unity prefabs.
+This won't work for plain objects in the scene.
 ## 📖 Advanced
 ### 📘 ECS entity childs
 You can child an entity.
 Child entities will be released along with the parent.